 Why so healthy you may wonder?

-Well Friday night = big fat burger at The Cow Co.
+Well Friday night = big fat burger at The Cow Co – one of my favourite restaurants on the Isle of Wight.
 Saturday lunch = huge pizza at the Alpaca Farm.
 Sunday breakfast = egg, cheese, bacon and bread mash up.
 I needed to repent at some point.

 The clear winner at Isle of Wight Festival was the Meating Place though.
 The queues stretched out into the main stage crowd.
 Sorry if you find the pic above a bit grim with all the dead meat, but just wanted to show you how they smoked it.
 Smelt incredible.